hultime78/covid19cd-API/README.md

 * Get info of each provinces in DRC

-* SimpleSimple data and simple to use
+* Simple data and simple to use

 # Provinces
 * Endpoint:http://covid19cdapi.herokuapp.com/provinces